Nebelung vs Maine Coon: Key Differences In Size, Personality & Care

 Regular trimming, ear cleaning, and dental care complete their grooming.

-Maine Coons have a longer and denser coat, and 2-3 brushing sessions weekly is essential to prevent mats and reduce shedding.
-Many Maine Coons enjoy the process and occasional baths help remove lose fur and debris, if necessary.
+Maine Coons have a longer and denser coat, and 2-3 brushing sessions weekly are essential to prevent mats and reduce shedding.
+Many Maine Coons enjoy the process, and occasional baths help remove loose fur and debris, if necessary.

 Extra attention during shedding season helps maintain coat condition.